Adi-iitd/AI-Art/README.md

 *The goal is to learn a mapping **G : X → Y** such that the distribution of images from G(X) is indistinguishable from the distribution Y using an adversarial loss.
 Because this mapping is highly under-constrained, they coupled it with an inverse mapping **F : Y → X** and introduced a cycle consistency loss to enforce **F(G(X)) ≈ X** (and vice-versa).*

+### Motivation:

+Obtaining paired training data can be difficult and expensive.
+For example, only a couple of datasets exist for tasks like semantic segmentation, and they are relatively small.
+Obtaining input-output pairs for graphics tasks like **artistic stylization** can be even more difficult since the desired output is highly complex, typically requiring artistic authoring.
+For many tasks, like **object transfiguration** (e.g., zebra <-> horse), the desired output is not even well-defined.
+Therefore, the authors tried to present an algorithm that can learn to translate between domains without paired input-output examples.
+The primary assumption is some underlying relationship between the domains – for example, that they are two different renderings of the same underlying scene – and seek to learn that relationship.
+Although there is a lack of supervision in the form of paired examples, *supervision at the level of sets can still be exploited: one set of images in domain X and a different set in domain Y.*

 ***